 Nature, Pastels, and Interior Design

-Spring flowers are blooming, and windows are opening as we embrace this new season as homeowners.
-In 2022, colors being used in the home are trending towards pastels and for good reason.
+Spring flowers bloom and windows open as we embrace this new season as homeowners.
+In 2022, colors used in the home trend towards pastels, and for good reason.
 Pastels bring together our deeply rooted connection with nature and our need for a cozy place to land at the end of the day with those we love most.
 Not only do lighter and softer colors provoke a tranquil feeling, but also, they can pair beautifully with existing woodwork.
-Pastels seem to lean more to the cool side of the spectrum which invites the opportunity for existing warmer elements, such as wood floors or furnishings, to keep the space feeling balanced.
+Pastels seem to lean more to the cool side of the spectrum.
+They invite the opportunity for existing warmer elements, such as wood floors or furnishings, to keep the space feeling balanced.

 Farrow and Ball Masters the Natural Palette